huggingface/hub-docs/docs/hub/model-card-annotated.md

 # Bias, Risks, and Limitations

-**Section Overview:** This section identifies foreseeable harms and misunderstandings, and both technical and sociotechnical limitations.
+**Section Overview:** This section identifies foreseeable harms, misunderstandings, and technical and sociotechnical limitations.
 It also provides information on warnings and potential mitigations.

 `bias_risks_limitations`